- Travel and Places»

 - spot seals or puffins (and seagulls)

 The easiest way to get to Inchcolm is on one of the regular ferry trips that are run from the small town of South Queensferry, a few miles outside of Edinburgh.
-The ferry will take you to the island leaving you a few hours to explore before heading back.
-(As long as you make sure you choose one of the options where you can get off the ferry and walk around- there are also cruises where you just circle round without disembarking).
-Speak to the ferry operators about the different options.
+Most ferry trips take tourists to the island leaving them wit a few hours to explore before heading back.
+They also offer trips where you can just cruise around the island, without getting off, but I definitely recommend disembarking.

 - Location: Inchcolm Island is in the Firth of Forth, the estuary of the river Forth.
 It lies 1 mile from the Fife coast to the North, and 4 miles east of the Forth Road Bridge.